Almost all gun owners have taken part in or at least heard of, the 9mm vs .45 ACP caliber debate.

-Lastly, the Glock 40 is the long slide version of the pistol, with a length just under 9.5 inches.
+Lastly, the Glock 40 is the long slide version of the pistol, with a length of just under 9.5 inches.
 Like the G20, it has a 15+1 capacity.

 It’s also configured for Glock’s Modular Optics System (MOS).
 The optics system must be purchased separately, but the Glock 40 does come with the necessary baseplates to adapt the pistol for use with all popular red dot sight systems.

-The Glock 20 and Glock 29, in particular, make great concealed carry weapons, while the extended barrel of the Glock 40 makes it an excellent weapon for competition shooting or hunting medium sized game.
+The Glock 20 and Glock 29, in particular, make great concealed carry weapons, while the extended barrel of the Glock 40 makes it an excellent weapon for competition shooting or hunting medium-sized game.

 The gun has an easy-to-use ambidextrous safety so you can start shooting as quickly as possible, whether you’re hunting or defending yourself.

 5. Ruger SR1911

 Rounding out our list is the Ruger SR1911.

 This 1911 style brings a fully adjustable Bomar rear sight and a blacked-out front target sight for easy aiming.

 It offers a stainless-steel bull barrel measuring 5-inches.
 In total, this gun comes in at 8.67-inches in length.

 The Ruger weighs a solid 40.4-ounces and brings a capacity of 8+1, which is pretty decent for a 10mm 1911.